LeonLow97-Sandbox/java-spring-security/notes.md

 - **Separate Auth server** for Authentication & Authorization.
 - Free and Open Source Protocol.
 - Uses an access token which provides limited access to someone, without handing over full control in the form of the master key.
+- OAuth 2.0 resolves the following problems:
+    - The client need to send the user credentials every time and authentication logic has to be executed every time with all the requests.
+    - The authentication and authorization logic being maintained in different places.
 - OAuth framework creates new grant types:
     - Authorization Code
     - PKCE